MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/back-up-customizations.md

   - Assemblies

-- Authored site elements, which are typically created by web designers, are not explicitly compiled and are located in a content database.
+- Authored site elements, which are typically created by web designers, aren't explicitly compiled and are located in a content database.
 Authored site elements include the following:

   - Master pages